yaitsmesj/gRPC-to-REST/README.md

-Note - Work in Progress
+Note - Work in Progress (Currently it works for a specific API, Will be generalised soon)

 # gRPC-to-REST
 A library to convert gRPC API calls to REST calls